%20(1).png)

 Although pre-launch, the project achieved:

-• High trust and clarity scores during testing
+• Demonstrated high trust and clarity during user testing

-With initial funding secured, the next phase focuses on scaling PILO beyond the MVP.
+With initial funding secured, the next phase focuses on scaling PILO into a fully operational marketplace:

 Publix (Grocery eCommerce)